johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 One team member will serve as the repository owner and should:

-- Create a GitHub repository named after the team, such as `Group-1`.
+- Create the repository as a public repository so that team members can fork it, such as `Group-1`.
 - Initialize the repository with a `README.md`.
 - Add all team members as collaborators.
 - Add the instructor and TA as collaborators: